The holidays can be particularly stressful time of year! Create a safety plan around holiday parties / family events.

 - Go to a 12-step, SMART, Refuge, or Dhama recovery meeting before and/or after the party.

-- Bring a sober friend with you to the party.
+- Bringing a sober friend with you to the party.

-- Find a non-alcoholic beverage – that gives you something to drink and an easy reason to reject offers of other, alcoholic, beverages.
+- Finding a non-alcoholic beverage that gives you something to drink and an easy reason to reject offers of other alcoholic beverages.

 – Always ask yourself –